 1. The dossier must not exceed 30 pages.

-- Cover pages, divider pages, the nomination brief, and the appendix are not included in this count.
+- The nomination brief and the appendix are not included in this count.

 - As nominees must demonstrate excellence in the three categories of educational leadership; teaching excellence; and educational innovation, it is expected that page length will be approximately equal between these sections and that content will not be redundant in each section.

 - The Adjudication Committee will consider online links.
 However, each hyperlink will count for three pages in the nomination package.
 Nomination packages exceeding 30 pages will not be sent to reviewers.

 - Dossier sections are considered mandatory for a complete nomination unless otherwise indicated below.